scientific-python/specs/purpose-and-process/index.md

   Often, as part of the collaborative effort, Core Project contributors will become coauthors of the SPEC document after it is accepted, but before endorsing it, in order to help shape it.

+  Adopt
+  : Any project in the ecosystem is welcome to adopt a SPEC at any point.
+  However, it may make sense to wait until a SPEC is endorsed by several Core Projects.
+  This ensures that the SPEC has been vetted and deemed stable enough for wide spread adoption.
+  Once a SPEC is endorsed by several Core Projects it may still evolve, but the barrier for modifying the SPEC will increase substantially once it is endorsed by several Core Projects.
+  Projects that adopt a SPEC early should engage in the collaborative process leading to the SPEC being endorsed by the Core Projects.
+  Each SPEC describes what adopting it means in its _Ecosystem Adoption_ section.
+  Every project is responsible for deciding whether they will adopt a SPEC according to their own governance process.
 <!-- prettier-ignore-end -->

 ## Format